hyperledger-cacti/cacti/rfcs/formats/identity.md

 ## Participant Unit Identity

-Each network participant (individual/organization) has its identity on the identity plane as *Participant Unit Identity*, in the form of a **DID**.
+Each network participant (Fabric organizations / Corda node owners) has its identity on the identity plane as *Participant Unit Identity*, in the form of a **DID**.
 We also refer to it as *Participant Unit DID*.
 The participant DID Document must specify one verification method with [authentication](https://w3c.github.io/did-core/#authentication) verification relationship.
-The *Participant Unit DID* must be registered in some IIN registry.
+The *Participant Unit DID* must be registered in some IIN registry which is public and openly accessible for DID and VC validations.

 ### Example: